Accessibility statement for the Bridgit Digital Service

 Interactive components and screen reader announcements

-This affects WCAG 2.2 success criteria including:
+This may affect WCAG 2.2 success criteria including:

-• 4.1.2 Name, Role, Value
+- 4.1.2 Name, Role, Value

-• 4.1.3 Status Messages
+- 4.1.3 Status Messages

 Disproportionate burden